-I just had gum graft surgery for recession of gums surrounding two of my back teeth.
+I just had gum graft surgery (also called gingival graft surgery) for receding gums surrounding two of my back teeth.
 I didn’t realize how common the procedure is until I started talking about it.
-Most people delay it, probably because there are people online describing it as pain worse than childbirth.
+Most people delay gum graft surgery, probably because there are people online describing it as pain worse than childbirth.
 I disagree.
 If you have a good surgeon, you will be fine.

 What Is Gum Graft Surgery?

 If your gums are receding due to orthodontia, over brushing, genetics or bad luck, you’re likely to need a gum graft.
 I wish I hadn’t watched the presentation outlining the procedure as I would have been OK not knowing the details.
 Basically, they cut tissue off the roof of your mouth (the donor area), cut the gums off around your teeth, peel them down, stitch the donor tissue on and then stitch the gum tissue back over that. *Shiver*

 I’ve Had Gum Graft Surgery So Here’s What I’d Suggest

 1. Upgrade Your Drugs

 I was given the option of being awake but numb, being consciously sedated with a drug called Halcion, or an IV drip that would knock me completely under.
 I still had awesome expatriate insurance, but I hear that in the US, the latter two options are not considered “customary or reasonable” by some US insurance companies, therefore, these gum graft surgery costs might not be covered.
 Halcion was a $250 upgrade.
 The IV sedation was $500 per hour and would involve not eating for a certain amount of time prior and all that.
 I was told the IV was totally not necessary (reserved for people with extreme dental fears), and in the end I agree.
 With Halcion (and a Valium topper, explained below), I had zero concept of time so if they had done my whole mouth, I would not have been the wiser.
 Go over your options with your Periodontist and get really comfortable with them.